scattercz/debian-postfix-dovecot-mariadb-mailserver-tutorial/README.md

     -o milter_macro_daemon_name=ORIGINATING
     ...

-Change the permissions of the `/etc/postfix` directory to restrict permissions to allow only its owner and the corresponding group:
+Restrict the permissions of the `/etc/postfix` directory to allow only its owner and the corresponding group:

     sudo chmod -R o-rwx /etc/postfix